bushstas/classy-loader/README.md

 So you should use different format of class name query.<br>
 By default, it is false.<br><br>

-For example this is a query for none-automatic mode (prefixAutoResolve set to "content")
+For example this is a query for none-automatic mode (prefixAutoResolving set to "content")

 ```javascript
 export default class Container extends React.Component {